 Ashlen, from The Kidsperts is up to it again!
-Remember her Tour of Wading Pools she shared this pass summer?
-Well, she is on another tour exploring Pumpkin Patches in Central Iowa!
+Remember her Tour of Wading Pools she shared this past summer?
+Well, she is on another tour exploring Pumpkin Patches in Des Moines!
 Keep a look out for all her fun reviews and experiences!

 Geisler Farms has a wonderful indoor area that includes nice bathrooms, a shop area, couches, fireplace, tables, and a cafe with a few snack and lunch options.
 The entire farm was very nice, clean, and incredibly spacious.
 While we were there it wasn’t extremely crowded which is a huge plus since we’re always fighting crowds when we go to these places.
 If you just want a pumpkin, you don’t have to pay to go to their makeshift pumpkin patch set up in the very front.
 They had a fantastic selection of pumpkins (all shapes, colors, and sizes), gourds, hay bales, and dried corn stalks.
 The Fun Zone had games, play equipment, a giant jump pad, pots and pans to play, giant slides, pedal tractors and cars, corn pools, and more.

 The slides were great for racing.
 The further you leaned back the faster you went down.